-Criterion Regression.2: Were there no confounding factors?
+Criterion Regression.2: Were there confounding factors?
 Except for the intervention, the conditions for the comparison group should be the same as those experienced by the intervention group.
 One somewhat common confound is known as the N=1 confound, when all cases from one study arm were in one state, county, local workforce investment area, school, or cohort.
 In such cases the effect of the intervention cannot be disentangled from the effect of the single unit in which the intervention was delivered.
 For instance, suppose that an alternative sentencing program for low-level drug offenders were implemented in one county, and the outcomes of people sentenced through the alternative sentencing program were compared with those of people with similar offenses but served through traditional sentencing in nearby counties.
 Because only one county implemented the alternative sentencing, we cannot disentangle the effects of the alternative sentencing program from the effect of the county.
 As one example, there could be other criminal justice interventions implemented simultaneously in the county, and they-not the alternative sentencing-could be responsible for the observed effects.
 Confounding factors can also include time-varying factors that differentially affect the intervention group.
 For instance, in the case of state policy variation, other state policies occurring over the same time period could also affect the outcome of interest.

-If reviewers identify a potential N=1 problem, they determine whether there was variation on another dimension that can be used to assess whether the study meets criteria for a differences in differences analysis.
+If reviewers identify a potential N=1 problem, they determine whether there was variation on another dimension that can be used to assess whether the study meets criteria for a difference-in-differences analysis.
 For example, if the treatment was implemented in only one county, but the analysis included data for multiple time points, the analysis could be reviewed using the Regression.1 criteria for panel data.

-Criterion Regression.3: Was sample members' anticipation of the intervention either unlikely or appropriately controlled for?
-Intervention group members sometimes adjust their behavior in anticipation of participating in a new program or becoming subject to a new policy.
+Criterion Regression.3: Was it unlikely that sample members anticipated the intervention or was their anticipation of the intervention appropriately controlled for in the analyses?
+Intervention group members sometimes adjust their behavior in anticipation of participating in a new program or becoming subject to a new policy, which can undermine the study's results.
 For example, suppose a new state safety standard was announced and would go into effect in six months.
 During the six months between this announcement and enforcement of the new standard, businesses might begin increasing their safety precautions in anticipation of the new law, potentially reducing their rate of workplace injuries.
 Therefore, an analysis of the effect of the law on workplace injuries could not include the six-month lagged injury rates as controls in the regression model, as including these rates would not accurately reflect the law's true impact.
 In most studies, anticipating the intervention will not be possible because of the nature of the intervention and participation in it.
-However, when it's possible for treated subjects to anticipate the intervention, the study authors must address it effectively to meet this criterion (in the example above, this would mean disregarding the six months of data between the announcement and enforcement).
+However, when it's possible for treated subjects to anticipate the intervention, the study authors must address it effectively to meet this criterion (in the example above, this would mean disregarding the six months of data between the announcement and enforcement or examining data even earlier than the six-month announcement period).